Code-Institute-Submissions/kayak-club/README.md

 ![Cork Kayak Club](/assets/images/kayak-club.png)
 ## __User Experience (UX)__
 * ### __User stories__
-    - As a new visitor to the website I want to easly navigate throughout the site to find content.
+    - As a new visitor to the website, I want to easily navigate throughout the site to find content.
     - As a new visitor, I want to learn about the club and how it runs.
     - As a new visitor/potential member, I want to look for testimonials and social media links to find out how trusted and known they are.
-    - As a potential member, I want to visit club gallery to see the people with who I could go paddling.
+    - As a potential member, I want to visit club gallery to see photos.
-    - As a potential member, I want to learn more about beginers courses, see timetable, fees and be able to sign up for the chosen course.
+    - As a potential member, I want to learn more about the beginner's course, see timetable, fees and be able to sign up for the chosen course.
-    - As a returning visitor, I want to find information about membership and purchase it.
+    - As a returning visitor, I want to find information about membership and prices.
-    - As a Returning Visitor, I want easly to get in contact with the club with any questions I may have.
+    - As a Returning Visitor, I want to easily get in contact with the club with any questions I may have.
     - As a Frequent User, I want to check to see if there are any newly added updates or photos.
 * ### __Design__
     - __Colour Scheme__
-      - Two main colours used- dark grey and turquoise.
-Secondary colour is orange.
+      - Two colours used for the site- primary colour  is turquoise, secondary is orange.
     - __Typography__
       - Oswald and Roboto fonts were used throughout all website with Sans Serif as the fallback font in case chosen fonds are not imported correctly.
 Roboto is the main font, Oswald was used for the headings.